Weak disorder asymptotics in the stochastic mean-field model of distance: Introduction

-To state the results, we shall need to set up some constructs.
-Let $\{Y_j\}_{j\geq 1}$ be i.i.d.\ mean $1$ exponential random variables.
-Define the random variables $L_i$ by the equation \eqn{ L_i = \Big(\sum_{j=1}^i Y_j\Big)^s. } Let $\PP$ be the above point process, i.e., \eqn{ \PP = (L_1, L_2,\ldots). } While the parameter $s$ plays an important role in our analysis, for the sake of simplicity, we shall omit it from the notation.
-The reader should keep in mind that all the important constructs that arise in the analysis and in description of limit results, such as the point process above, depend on this parameter.
-Now consider the continuous-time branching process \tsh{(CTBP)} where at time $t=0$ we start with one vertex (called the root or the original ancestor), each vertex $v$ lives forever, and has an offspring distribution $\PP_v\sim \PP$ as in \eqref{eqn:pp-def} independent of every other vertex.
-Let $(\BP_t)_{t\geq 0}$ denote the \tsh{CTBP} with the above offspring distribution.
-The general theory of branching processes (see e.g.\ \cite{Jage75}) implies that there exists a constant $\lambda = \lambda(s)$ called the \emph{Malthusian rate of growth} which determines the rate of explosive growth of this model.
-In particular, if $\tsh{z}_t = |\BP_t|$ denotes the number of individuals born by time $t$, then there exists a strictly positive random variable $W$ such that
+While the parameter $s$ plays an important role in our analysis, for the sake of simplicity, we shall omit it from the notation.
+The reader should keep in mind that all the important constructions that arise in the analysis and in the description of our results, such as the point process above, depend on this parameter.
+Now consider the continuous-time branching process (CTBP) where at time $t=0$ we start with one vertex (called the root or the original ancestor), each vertex $v$ lives forever, and has an offspring distribution \mbox{$\PP_v\sim\PP$} as in \eqref{eqn:pp-def} independently of every other vertex.
+Let $(\BP_t)_{t\geq0}$ denote the CTBP with the above offspring distribution.
+The general theory of branching processes (see, e.g.,\ \cite{Jage75}) implies that there exists a\vadjust{\goodbreak} constant $\lambda= \lambda(s)$, called the \emph {Malthusian rate of growth}, that determines the rate of explosive growth of this model.
+In particular, if $z_t = |\BP _t|$ denotes the number of individuals born by time $t$, then there exists a strictly positive random variable~$W$ such that

-\tsh{where $\convas$ denotes convergence almost surely.} The constant $\lambda$ satisfies the equation
+where $\convas$ denotes convergence almost surely.
+The constant $\lambda$ satisfies the equation